INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Experiments

 \subsection{Comparison on ImageNet Classification}

 In this section, we compare the accuracy and cost of previous BNN models and the proposed INSTA-BNN models.
 In \Cref{tab:imagenet_top1}, we grouped the models with similar model parameter sizes.
-For the proposed models, INSTA-BNN represents a model with INSTA-Th and INSTA-PReLU modules, and INSTA-BNN$^+$ represents a model with INSTA-Th$^+$ and ISNTA-PReLU$^+$ modules.
-INSTA-BNN-ResNet18 / INSTA-BNN$^+$-ResNet18 use the ReActNet-ResNet18 model as a backbone network while INSTA-BNN / INSTA-BNN$^+$ use the ReActNet-A model as a backbone network.
-However, for the experimental results, INSTA-BNN$^+$ (bottom row of \Cref{tab:imagenet_top1}) used the INSTA-Th$^+$ and INSTA-PReLU to keep the parameter cost in acceptable increments.
+For the proposed models, INSTA-BNN represents a model with INSTA-Th and INSTA-PReLU modules, and INSTA-BNN$^+$ represents a model with INSTA-Th$^+$ and INSTA-PReLU$^+$ modules.

+INSTA-BNN-ResNet18 / INSTA-BNN$^+$-ResNet18 use the ReActNet-ResNet18 model as a backbone network while INSTA-BNN / INSTA-BNN$^+$ use the ReActNet-A (based on MobileNetV1) model as a backbone network.
+For experimental results, INSTA-BNN$^+$ (bottom row of \Cref{tab:imagenet_top1}) used the INSTA-Th$^+$ and INSTA-PReLU (without SE modules) to avoid large increase in the parameter size.

 Compared to BNN models with less than 50 Mbit parameters, the proposed INSTA-BNNs with ResNet-18 backbone achieved much higher accuracy.
-With a small overhead, INSTA-BNN with ResNet-18 backbone achieved 67.3\% top-1 accuracy which is already 1.8\% higher than ResNet-18 based ReActNet.
-In addition, with additional parameter cost, INSTA-BNN$^+$ with ResNet-18 backbone achieved even higher accuracy (68.0\% top-1 accuracy) which is 2.5\% higher than baseline, and only 1.8\% lower than that of the full-precision ResNet-18 baseline.
+With a small overhead, INSTA-BNN with ResNet-18 backbone achieved 67.6\% top-1 accuracy which is already 2.1\% higher than ResNet-18 based ReActNet.
+In addition, with additional parameter cost, INSTA-BNN$^+$ with ResNet-18 backbone achieved even higher accuracy (68.5\% top-1 accuracy) which is 3.0\% higher than baseline, and only 1.3\% lower than Full-Precision ResNet-18 baseline.
 Similar improvement was achieved with larger BNN models.
-INSTA-BNN achieved 1.6\% higher top-1 accuracy than ReActNet-A with marginal overhead.
-In case of INSTA-BNN$^+$, it achieved higher top-1 accuracy than current state-of-the-art models, ReActNet-C and High-Capacity Expert~\cite{bulat2021high}, with much smaller parameter size and the compute cost.
+INSTA-BNN achieved 2.3\% higher accuracy than ReActNet-A with marginal overhead.
+In case of INSTA-BNN$^+$, it achieved much higher top-1 accuracy than the state-of-the-art models, ReActNet-C~\cite{liu2020reactnet} and High-Capacity Expert~\cite{bulat2021high}, with much smaller parameter size and computing cost.

+We trained the full-precision (fp) network with ReActNet structure using the official ReActNet implementation~\cite{reactnet2020} and got 73.1\% top-1 accuracy.
+Applying weight decaying not only to the convolution layers but also to the linear weights prevented the overfitting of fp model training, resulting in higher accuracy than originally reported.
+As a result, there is a reasonable gap between ReActNet fp model and INSTA-BNN$^{\bm{+}}$ accuracy.

 The superiority of the proposed models is more clearly demonstrated in \cref{fig:pareto_plot}.
 The proposed INSTA-BNN models are placed in the upper-left side of previous state-of-the-art models in both accuracy vs. parameter size graph and accuracy vs. operations graph.
-Note that INSTA-BNN$^+$ models require more parameters than INSTA-BNN models, but additional OPs are negligible.